-Sales and Business Development at OpenCraft is primarily driven by building a solid reputation for our services that ripples out into referrals who we then court.
+Sales and Business Development at OpenCraft is primarily driven by two forces: Strategic partnerships with existing clients turning into more work with them, and building a solid reputation for our services that ripples out into referrals who we then court.

 That is not to say that advertising does not play a role in our overall marketing strategy, or that marketing overall is not important.
 However it does mean that our approach to handling sales and business development is in alignment with our values of openness, quality, and commitment.
 Of particular usefulness during sales is our quality of empathy: Not only is it important to understand how we can help our clients achieve their goals, it is also important to know when we are not the best fit for a client's needs.